DrakirL/DrakirL.github.io/p10/class/warlock.md

 You become a Mage and gain 1 additional Mana Point per Level! <br>
 Choose a Spell List to be your Pact List.
 At each level, you learn one Spell from your chosen Pact List?

+### Core: Otherworldy Patron
+Each Archetype for the Warlock Class comes with a Core Feature. <br>
+Choose your Archetype and gain its Core Feature.

-### Level 1: Eldritch Invocations?
+### Level 1: Magical Secrets?
 Mystic Arcanum?
 You learn any 6?
-Spells of your choice.
+Spells of your choice?

-### Level 1: Warlock Subclass
-You choose a Warlock Subclass and gain its Level 1 Features.

-### Level 2: Magical Secrets?
-Mystic Arcanum?
-???

-### Level 2: Improved Pact Boon?
+### Level 1: Improved Pact Boon?
 You gain one of the following benefits, determined by the Pact Boon you chose:

 #### Boon of the Bauble